By Eric Vandenbroeck and

 At the intersection

-topped by a four-story baroque-inspired tower.
-The entrance was a distorting
+over four floors, topped by a four-story baroque-inspired tower.
+The entrance

-hall of mirrors.
-The interior was a bricolage of peep shows, modern dramatic
+was a distorting hall of mirrors.
+The interior was a bricolage of peep shows,

-theatre, traditional storytellers in people’s home dialects, music hall, and
+modern dramatic theatre, traditional storytellers in people’s home dialects,

-roller skating, with free beer on Sundays.
-Film serials showed on cheap
+music hall, and roller skating, with free beer on Sundays.
+Film serials showed

 pleasure-seekers who ignored the regular movie theatres' seating conventions.